 I’ve learned that part of being a successful designer – and landing a job – is how well you can sell yourself and your designs.
 When you go into networking events, or into an interview room, think of that famous phrase from Dune: “Fear is the mind killer…”.
 Own the room, rock the interview, and you'll get a job.

 Unlock your potential with UX Academy

 We recently launched a major update of UX Academy, including a curriculum revamp, and the introduction of Group Crits & Career Services.
-Apply by Monday September 4th to join the next cohort.
-Find out more – including admission criteria and details of our unique 6-month job guarantee!
+Find out more–including admission criteria and details of our unique tuition reimbursement guarantee!